-An integer expression is said to 'type-conform' with an enum type if it contains a primary that is an enumerator of the type.
-In an assignment statement with a variable (left-hand side) of an enum type, the expression (right-hand side) must be of the same enum type or an integer expression that type conforms, for example
+An integer expression is said to 'in type conformance' with an enum type if it contains a primary that is an enumerator of the type.
+In an assignment statement with a variable (left-hand side) of an enum type, the expression (right-hand side) must be of the same enum type or an integer expression that is in type conformance with it, for example

 '''

 enum, bind(c) :: season

 enumerator :: spring=5, summer=7, autumn, winter

-end type
+end enum

 type(season) my_season, your_season

 my_season = spring

 your_season = autumn+1 ! winter

 '''

-The intrinsic operations ==, /=, <, <=, >, and >= are available when both operands are objects of the same enum type or one is of enum type and other is an integer expression that type conforms with it.
+The intrinsic operations ==, /=, <, <=, >, and >= are available when both operands are objects of the same enum type or one is of enum type and other is an integer expression that is in type conformance with it.
+They compare the integer values.
+No other intrinsic operations are available for objects of an enum type.

-An array constructor with the usual syntax is available to construct an array of an enum type, for example, [red, colour(i),i=2,3)].
-All the array elements specified must be of a single enum type or be integer expressons that type conforms with it.
+An array constructor with the usual syntax is available to construct an array of an enum type, for example, [red, (colour(i),i=2,3)].
+All the array elements specified must be of a single enum type or be integer expressons that are in type conformance with it.

-Enum types may be used in an select case construct, for example
+Enum types may be used in a select case construct, for example